zhandao/zero-rails_openapi/README.md

   You can getting started from [swagger.io](https://swagger.io/docs/specification/basic-structure/)

-  **I suggest you should understand OAS3's basic structure at least.** such as component (can help you reuse DSL code, when your apis are used with the same data structure).
+  **I suggest you should understand the basic structure of OAS3 at least.** such as component (can help you reuse DSL code, when your apis are used with the same data structure).